emmett-framework/emmett/docs/forms.md

 Customizing forms
 -----------------
 Good applications also need good styles.
-This is why weppy forms allows you to set a specific style with the `formstyle` attribute.
+This is why Emmett forms allows you to set a specific style with the `formstyle` attribute.
 But how should you edit the style of your form?

-Well, in weppy, the style of a form is decided by the `FormStyle` class.
+Well, in Emmett, the style of a form is decided by the `FormStyle` class.

 ### Creating your style
 *sub-section under development*